named-data/ndn-cxx/INSTALL.md

 (to be confirmed)

-NDN-CPP is tested on the following platforms:
+ndn-cpp-dev is tested on the following platforms:

 * Ubuntu 12.04 (64 bit and 32 bit)
 * Ubuntu 13.10 (64 bit and 32 bit)